Torsion group schemes as iterative differential Galois groups: Example

 \section{Example}

 In this section we give an example to illustrate the previous sections.
-In this example it is even possible to give a recursive formula for constructing the iterative derivation $\theta$ (see Theorem \ref{thm:strong formula}).
-Indeed, it will be a sharpening of the formula in Thm. \ref{thm:equivalent conditions}, Item \ref{item:explicite formula}.
+In this example it is even possible to give a recursive formula for constructing an iterative derivation $\theta$ which is compatible with the addition map (see Theorem \ref{thm:strong formula}).
+Indeed, it will be a sharpening of the formula in Thm.~\ref{thm:equivalent conditions}, Item \ref{item:explicite formula}.

 The example we consider is the elliptic curve $E/C$ in characteristic $p=2$ given by the equation $x^3=z^2+z$, the neutral element of addition being given by the point $(0,0)$.